niol/lazygal/README.md

 Patches are very welcome.

+### Test suite

+There is a test suite validating many options and ensuring that things do not break too often.
+The full test suite can be run:

+    $ ./setup.py test

+Inidividual tests can be run using unittest facilities, for instance for the `test_cleanup` test in the `TestGenerators` test case:

+    $ python3 -m lazygaltest.test_generators TestGenerators.test_cleanup

+or the whole `TestGenerators` test case

+    $ python3 -m lazygaltest.test_generators TestGenerators.test_cleanup

 ### Translations

 To start a new translation, for example `cs_CZ`, you can proceed as follows.
 The first script requires `intltool-update` and `xgettext` from the GNU `gettext` package.